 Sometimes, if you try to create or refresh a pivot table, an error message appears:

 “The PivotTable field name is not valid.
 To create a PivotTable report, you must use data that is organized as a list with labeled columns.
 If you are changing the name of a PivotTable field, you must type a new name for the field.”

 If we check the source data for this pivot table, everything looks okay.
 There are 7 columns of data, and no blank columns or rows in the list.

 The pivot table error, "field name is not valid", usually appears because one or more of the heading cells in the source data is blank.
 To create a pivot table, you need a heading for each column.

 Tip: If you create an Excel Table from your data, column headings are automatically added to columns with blank heading cells, and you can avoid this error.

 To find the problem, try these steps:

-To see the pivot table error message, download the Pivot Table Errors sample file.
+No Macros: To see the pivot table error message, download the Pivot Table Errors sample file.
 The zipped file is in xlsx format, and does not contain macros.